(c) 1996. All Rights Reserved. This document may be freely distributed and copied provided this copyright notice is preserved.

 AR is frequently associated with the notion of "Make Forward Progress" (MFP) systems, since by maintaining consistent server replicas, clients are not interrupted in the event of a failure, and are always able to advance the state of their work.

-Make Forward Progress
+Virtual Synchrony, and Make Forward Progress have been identified

 Passive, or lazy, replication (LR) describes a set of techniques used to achieve Warm Standby.
 Recall that Warm Standby was defined as a replicated system in which some amount of initialization and state sharing occurs between replicas.
 In practice, Warm Standby solutions are often used as a relaxed form of "Hot Standby" High Availability, because Active Replication can be quite costly in terms of performance and application design complexity.
 The amount of "relaxation" from the stringent HS/AR varies, however, so that there are many approaches which can legitimately call themselves "Warm Standby", but which have widely differing amounts of initialization and state sharing (see Figure 4).